 What is spectrophotometry?

-A spectrometer is working in that way where a sample and reference or blank solution is placed between the spectrometer and photometer.
-We measure the difference of absorption between the sample and blank or reference solution.
+A spectrometer is working in a way where a sample and reference or blank solution are placed between the spectrometer and photometer.
+We measure the difference in absorption between the sample and the blank or reference solution.
 A typical spectrophotometer has the following components,

 Source of light

-In spectrophotometry, photomultiplier tubes are extremely sensitive detectors of light in the ultraviolet, visible, and near-infrared regions of the electromagnetic spectrum.
+In spectrophotometry, photomultiplier tubes are extremely sensitive detectors of light in the ultraviolet, visible, and near-infrared regions of electromagnetic radiation.
 It is used as a detector in the spectrophotometer.
-Different kinds of materials are used for coating inside the tube.
+Different kinds of materials are used for coating the tube.

 |Wavelength (nm)||Coating materials|

 |200 to 700||silver-potassium (Ag-K)|